 It’s fair to say that you won’t be having an iPhone if you have $300 to spend on a smartphone.
 For budget-conscious consumers, however, some best phone brands are selling great phones.

 A smartphone from Motorola, something from the G8 series, will be fine, or Nokia, you might consider.
-Instead of minimizing feature and part prices, these companies manufacture phones that you will happily use every day.
+Instead of minimizing feature and part prices, these companies manufacture phones that you will happily use daily.
 Some of the products do not equal those at the top of the industry, but somehow, they have to save money.

 Best Phone Brands under $500 price tag